Yellow Jacket & Yellow Jacket Control

 - Yellow jackets typically nest underground, but they will look like a nest in ‘Winnie the Pooh when they do nest high.’

 Mud Dauber vs Yellow Jacket

 - Mud Daubers are typically alone, whereas yellow jackets operate in large colonies.

 - Mud Daubers are larger in build than yellow jackets with typical brown or black solid coloring.

 - The name Mud Dauber is consistent with the type of nests they build, made up of mud.
 Yellow jackets use wood and other fibrous materials to build their nests.

 Prime Pest Solutions Knows Yellow Jacket Control!

-When you are ready to start protecting your home from yellow jackets, Prime Pest Solutions is prepared to answer the call.
+Prime Pest Solutions is prepared to answer the call when you are ready to start protecting your home from yellow jackets.
 Our team will safely and effectively remove any yellow jackets nesting around your home.
-We will also point out possible entry points around the house and look for signs of infestations.
+We will also identify possible entry points around the house and look for signs of infestations.